eclipse-iceoryx/iceoryx/doc/design/move_and_copy_helper.md

 - Provide the enum class `MoveAndCopyOperations` to describe the expected behavior of member variables during initialization (e.g., using copy or move).
 Passing this enum as a template parameter to `copy_and_move_impl` ensures whether special constructors are called as expected.
 - Provide functions like `transfer` to ensure that the exchange process of member variables conforms to `MoveAndCopyOperations`.

+### Scenario

+Presently, there are three functions: `transfer`, `create_new`, and `assign`.
+The scenarios outlined below briefly describe the appropriate usage for each function.

+- `transfer`: This is a general-purpose function for data transfer.
+It is recommended for use in cases where you are not dealing with potentially uninitialized memory.
+- `create_new`: In certain instances, particularly during constructor operations, some class members are lazy initialization.
+For these members, the copy or move constructor must be employed, even when they are being accessed via the assignment operator.
+- `assign`: TBD.

 ### Code example

 ```cpp